 In this example:

-The file data.txt is opened in write mode ("w"), meaning it will be created if it doesn't exist, or truncated to zero length if it does.
+The file data.txt is opened in write mode ("w"), meaning it will be created if it does not exist or truncated to zero length if it does.

-If the file cannot be opened (e.g., if the file path is invalid), fopen() returns NULL, and we handle this error.
+If the file cannot be opened (e.g. if the file path is invalid), fopen() returns NULL, and we handle this error.

 The fprintf() function is used to write to the file.

-2. Closing a file

-The fclose() function is used to close a file.
+Closing a file: The fclose() function is used to close a file.
 It ensures that any data written to the file is properly saved, and the file pointer is released.
 The syntax is:

 int fclose(FILE *stream);